arm-university/micro-course/Markdown microcourse v2.md

 **PRO _TIP_**

 **When typing these, open and close the brackets and speech marks before adding the contents so that you don't forget to close them.
-So you would type (‘ ’) and then type the string in the middle.
-You can use ‘ ’ or “ ” as long as you are consistent.**
+So you would type (ï¿½ ï¿½) and then type the string in the middle.
+You can use ï¿½ ï¿½ or ï¿½ ï¿½ as long as you are consistent.**

 __***Some Python interpreters close them for you automatically!***__
 ____